Jinko Solar recognized as a Top Performer in DNV GL Scorecard 2019

 JinkoSolar Holding Co., Ltd, a global leader in the solar PV industry, has been recognized by DNV GL as the “Top Performer” among global PV module manufacturers.
-This is the fourth time that Jinko Solar has been awarded.
-DNV GL is a global quality assurance and risk management company which provides classification, technical assurance, software and independent expert advisory services to the maritime, oil & gas, power and renewables industries.
+This is the fifth time that Jinko Solar has been awarded.

 The DNV GL Scorecard: What does it measure and test for?